 dikaiosunhn (h) "the righteous life" - righteousness.
 Probably in a moral sense; "justice", "uprightness", Cassirer.

-Instruction #3, v21.
-Believers must "put away, as one would take off clothing, all filthiness, all that defiles, all sin", Hamann.
-As already noted, this instruction is most likely an independent saying which James has linked to the present context.
+Again, it is likely that we have an independent saying which James has tied into the present context.
 Some commentators tie it with "anger" in v20, so "get rid of all moral filth" = "get rid of all nasty rancorous argumentation."
-This is probably pushing the contextual influence too far since the only obvious link is grammatical gar, "therefore, ....", with the mention of humility / meekness serving as a contrast to anger.
+This is probably pushing the contextual influence too far since the only obvious link is a grammatical gar, "therefore, ....", with the mention of humility / meekness serving as a contrast to anger.
 Others link it with v22 since it deals with hearing "the word" and doing it.
 Translations, therefore, have the paragraph division either before or after v21.
 James is probably using v21 as an independent saying which serves to introduce his instruction on hearing and doing, v22-25.

 apoqemenoi (apotiqhmi) aor. mid. part. "get rid of" - having put away, put off, stripped off.
 The participle is adverbial, most likely imperatival, as NIV.
-Technically, participles that are obviously imperatival are usually attendant on an imperative verb, here the imperative verb to-be, e[stw, "let [every man] be [quick ...], v19.
+Technically, participles that are obviously imperatival are usually attendant on an imperative verb, here possibly the imperative verb to-be, e[stw, "let [every man] be [quick ...], v19.
 Often of putting off clothing, but here metaphorically of casting off sin.
 "You must strip off everything that would soil life", Barclay.

 rJuparian (a) "impurity" - dirtiness, filthiness.
 Here "impurity", Ropes.